 3 working days (if the cat has no identification)

-Human Cat Traps are available for hire from the Animal Management Facility by paying a $150 bond and can be used to trap any feral, stray or cats causing a nuisance on private property.
+Humane cat traps are available for hire from the Animal Management Facility by paying a $150 bond and can be used to trap any feral, stray or nuisance cats on private property.

 Trapped cats will only be accepted during business hours Monday-Friday.
 We will not take feral cats on weekends or public holidays.